top of page

 Wire off work from bats.
 Do not store work on bats.
 Leave bats clean.

-Sign the bottom of all your work so you are find it again after a bisque fire.
+Sign the bottom of all your work so you can find it again after a bisque fire.

 Please, No dry sanding in the studio (health hazard).
 Wet sanding only.